 Ground Turkey Teriyaki is a quick, easy, and tasty meal the whole family will love!
-It's a great addition to rice and noodles, and perfect for meal prep.
-You can make this delicious recipe in under 30 minutes, making it a quick weeknight dinner!
+It’s a great addition to rice and noodles and perfect for meal prep.
+This delicious recipe can be made in under 30 minutes, making it a quick weeknight dinner!

 This ground turkey teriyaki recipe is a great way to use ground turkey meat.
-I love cooking this because you can serve it in so many different ways, and there are lots of options to keep things interesting.
+I love cooking this because you can serve it in so many different ways, and there are many options to keep things interesting.

 Jump to: